bonding-curves/avalanche-research/content/index.md

 ## Current Network State and Future Trajectories

-As of 2025, the Avalanche network demonstrates robust economic health with 456 million AVAX in circulation (63% of the 720 million cap), 217 million AVAX staked (47.6% of supply), and 3,011 active validators securing the network.
+As of September 2025, the Avalanche network demonstrates robust economic health with 456 million AVAX in circulation (63% of the 720 million cap), 217 million AVAX staked (47.6% of supply), and 3,011 active validators securing the network.
 The ecosystem supports 53 active L1 blockchains, demonstrating strong adoption of the multi-chain vision.
 With annual inflation at 3.82% after accounting for fee burns, the network maintains a sustainable growth trajectory with approximately 27 years projected to reach the supply cap.
 These metrics provide baseline measurements for tracking network evolution and validating our theoretical predictions.

 ## Research Impact and Applications